LTLA/BiocWorkflow2015/converted/workflow.md

 Code is also provided for filtering, normalization and region-level control of the false discovery rate (FDR).
 Finally, annotation and visualization of the DB regions is described.

-Application of the methods in this article involves the use of two different ChIP-seq data sets.
+The application of the methods in this article will be demonstrated on two publicly available ChIP-seq data sets.
 The first data set studies changes in H3K9ac marking between pro-B and mature B cells [@domingo2012bcell].
 The second data set studies changes in CREB-binding protein (CBP) binding between wild-type and CBP knock-out cells [@kasper2014genomewide].
-A separate workflow is described for the analysis of each data set, using the sliding window approach but involving the use of different parameter settings.
+A separate workflow is described for the analysis of each data set, using the sliding window approach in both cases but with different parameter settings.
 The aim is to provide readers with a variety of usage examples from which they can construct analyses of their own data.

 # Aligning reads in the H3K9ac libraries

 The first task is to download the relevant ChIP-seq libraries from the NCBI Gene Expression Omnibus [@edgar2002geo].
 These are obtained using the Sequence Read Accession (SRA) numbers listed below.
-The experiment contains two biological replicates in total for each of the two cell types (pro-B and mature B cells).
+The experiment contains two biological replicates in total for each of the two cell types, i.e., pro-B and mature B.
 Multiple technical replicates exist for some of the biological replicates, and are indicated as those files with the same `grouping`.